Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Merrenoloth.md

 - "desc": "The merrenoloth teleports, along with any equipment it is wearing or carrying,\
     \ up to 60 feet to an unoccupied space it can see."
   "name": "Teleport"
+"lair_actions":
+- "desc": "On initiative count 20 (losing initiative ties) while captaining a vessel,\
+    \ the merrenoloth can take one of the following lair actions; it can't take the\
+    \ same lair action two rounds in a row:"
+  "name": ""
+- "desc": "- Gale.
+The air within 60 feet of the vessel is filled with wind.
+Until\
+    \ initiative count 20 on the next round, that area is difficult terrain, and when\
+    \ a Medium or smaller creature flies into that area or starts its turn flying\
+    \ there, it must succeed on a DC 13 Strength saving throw or be knocked [[/5.
+Mechanics/Rules/Conditions.md#prone|prone]].\
+    \  \n- Propel.
+A strong wind propels the vessel, increasing its speed by 30\
+    \ feet until initiative count 20 on the next round.  \n- Repair.
+The vessel\
+    \ regains dice: 4d10|avg (4d10) hit points.  "
+  "name": ""
+"regional_effects":
+- "desc": "A merrenoloth imbues its vessel with magic that creates one or more of\
+    \ the following effects:"
+  "name": ""
+- "desc": "- Unerring.
+The vessel always stays on course to the destination the\
+    \ merrenoloth names.  \n- Unsinkable.
+The vessel doesn't sink even if its\
+    \ hull is breached.  "
+  "name": ""
+- "desc": "If the merrenoloth dies, these effects fade over the course of dice: 1d6|avg\
+    \ (1d6) hours."
+  "name": ""
 "source":
 - "MPMM"
 - "MTF"